 Works are restricted to areas of made ground on the A7 carriageway surface, with access to the scheme gained via the A7.
-TM will employ road closure with signed diversion.
-Pedestrians will also be accommodated within TM arrangements.
+TM will single lane closure with traffic lights.
+Pedestrians will be accommodated within TM arrangements.
 As such, the proposed works impacts on road traffic accidents is assessed to be of negligible magnitude.

-A Site Environmental Management Plan (SEMP) will be produced by BEAR Scotland, which sets out a framework to reduce the risk of adverse impacts from construction activities on sensitive environmental receptors.
+A Site Environmental Management Plan (SEMP) will be produced by BEAR Scotland which sets out a framework to reduce the risk of adverse impacts from construction activities on sensitive environmental receptors.
 The Contractor will comply with all conditions of the SEMP during works and may be subject to audit throughout the contract.